josefadamcik/josefadamcik.cz/_drafts/ironsworn-offline-setup.md

 {% responsive_image path: images/solorpg/PXL_20220918_160105405.jpg  alt:"" figcaption: "Playing Ironsworn in a cafe in Edinburgh" %}

-I played quite a bit of Ironsworn while on vacation in Scotland and I must say that imagining the story of Asha, who rescues her sister from a raider camp, while sitting among hills above Edinburgh or taking a break in cafe in the city of Edinburgh was amazing.
+I played quite a bit of Ironsworn while on vacation in Scotland and I must say that imagining the story of Asha (cutthroat, shadow-walk, a giant spider companion), who rescues her sister from a raider camp, while sitting among hills above Edinburgh or taking a break in cafe in the city of Edinburgh was amazing.

 I was so happy with the experience I even laminated the Traveler's Ironsworn cards.